GuterKaffee/KSGER-STM32-T12-Soldering-Station/README.md

 e.g. Q4 was exchanged.

 ## Present state:
+- Untested Prototype
+Feel free, to forge & build it.
+Feadback would be nice.
+I am going to build it by end of this year.
+At that point, I will create a first release including precompiled firmware and publish the project on EasyEDA.

+## Open issues:
+- Some capacitor values are missing
+- Design a 200 W 24 V Power supply
+- Draw PCBs
+- Build and test it

+## Recent changes:
 - Schematics were added and component prefixes were corrected.
 - Connector names were corrected